 How can Truein Help Businesses?

-Truein is a cloud-based time and attendance management solution that can help businesses in Saudi Arabia with comprehensive workforce management.
+Truein is a time attendance system in Saudi Arabia that can help businesses in Saudi Arabia with comprehensive workforce management.

 It has a full suite of features for streamlining processes important for your business, including face recognition attendance, job tracking, employee scheduling, and compliance with state and federal labour laws.
 Truein assists time keepers and managersto keep track of attendance in real time, promoting punctuality and decreasing absenteeism.